 To properly estimate the background, we use a technique based on control samples in data, referred to as the ``ABCD method''.
 Three phase space regions (``categories'') are used to derive the background in the fourth region, from which the signal is extracted.
-The four categories, which have been found to be uncorrelated in data, are defined according to the number of charged tracks per event (\nch) and the energy of the tower in HF.
+The four categories, which have been found to be uncorrelated in data, are defined according to the value of the highest energy tower in HF, and the number of charged particle tracks per event (\nch), excluding the track associated with the \muonic candidate.
 The low-\nch categories (B and D) are defined by $\nch=3$, whereas the high-\nch categories (A and C) must have $5\leq \nch\leq8$ to avoid signal contamination while being similar to the signal region.
 The low-HF (C and D) and high-HF (A and B) categories are defined by energies below and above 4\GeV, respectively.
-Consequently, category D is the signal region (low-\nch and low-HF category), and the background estimation is $\text{B}_{\mathrm{i}}\,\text{C}_{\mathrm{i}}/\text{A}_{\mathrm{i}}$, where each of the categories is evaluated for the different kinematic bins, as indicated by the $\mathrm{i}$ subscript.
+Consequently, category D is the signal region (low-\nch and low-HF category), and the background estimation is $\text{B}_i\,\text{C}_i/\text{A}_i$, where each of the categories is evaluated per kinematic-variable and category-dependent bin, as indicated by the subscript $i$.
 Based on the simulated signal events, we find that the event selection described above removes all signal events from the control regions (A--C).
 The kinematic distributions showing the \gammagammatautau signal process, scaled to match the QED prediction of Ref.~\cite{Beresford:2019gww}, as well as the background model based on control samples in data, are shown in Fig.~\ref{fig:muonKinematicsDataMC}.
 Good agreement is observed between the measured distributions and the sum of the signal simulation and background estimation.